-The first is called “cost-push” inflation.
+The first type is called “cost-push” inflation.
 This is where the costs to businesses rise and are then passed on to consumers.
 There can be many reasons for these rises, such as if the cost of raw materials (e.g., oil or lumber) get more expensive or if labor costs rise.
-Another reason for cost-push inflation is when there is a shortage of commercial real estate and therefore, businesses must pay more in terms of rent.
+Another reason for cost-push inflation is when there is a shortage of commercial real estate.
+Therefore, businesses must pay more in terms of rent.

-The second kind of inflation is called “demand” inflation.
+The second type of inflation is called “demand” inflation.
 This occurs when there is high demand for certain products and the supply simply cannot keep up.
-The most common cause of demand inflation is due to people having more discretionary income to spend (a good thing) and are willing to pay more for certain consumer goods or services.
+The most common cause of demand inflation is due to people having more discretionary income to spend (a good thing).
+In this case they are often willing to pay more for certain consumer goods or services.